robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestSuites.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Normally files that do not have a valid test case table are silently ignored
 with a message written to the syslog_.
-As of Robot Framework 2.5.5 it is
+It is possible to use a command line
-possible to use a command line option :option:`--warnonskippedfiles`, which turns
+option :option:`--warnonskippedfiles`, which turns the message into a warning
-the message into a warning shown in `test execution errors`__.
+shown in `test execution errors`__.

 __ `Errors and warnings during execution`_